 Stream Pleasure Victim by Berlin on Spotify:

-MM: I recall the very first time that who you and Berlin was, when the song “Sex” came out, and I was on the cusp of being a teenager.
-And in Baltimore, where I grew up, you could only hear that song after 10 pm on the radio.
+MM: I recall the very first time that I knew who you and Berlin were, when the song “Sex” came out.
+I was on the cusp of being a teenager, and in Baltimore, where I grew up, you could only hear that song after 10 pm on the radio.
 They wouldn’t play it earlier.